SwallowGenomics/BarnSwallow/Plots and figures/FIGURE S2/README.md

 ## Figure S2 - correlations

-This folder contains the R script to generate all panels of Supplementary figure 4.
+This folder contains the R script to generate all panels of Figure S2.
 Some modifications in the final figure were done manually. </br>

 The repeats input was not uploaded gived its big size.</br>